 - Anachronism Stew: Frequently used for comedy.

 - Art Evolution: He started in the early '80s and finished in 2009, so it's understandable that the art would change at least a little.
-Particularly interesting is the differences between his depictions of the Professor at the beginning and the end of Part I, and the experimental shift from pen-and-ink to brush-and-ink art in the last section of Part I, reverting to pen-and-ink for the rest of the work.
+Particularly interesting are the differences between his depictions of the Professor at the beginning and the end of Part I, and the experimental shift from pen-and-ink to brush-and-ink art in the last section of Part I, reverting to pen-and-ink for the rest of the work.

 - Artistic License: Gonick occasionally takes it, particularly in the artwork, mostly for reasons of Rule of Funny.